indrajithekanayake/portfolio/content/talks/2021/Guest Speech - IEEE Student Branch AGM.md

   - 2021_talks
 ---

-speaker for the 2021 annual general meeting at the IEEE Student Branch of [University of Vavuniya](https://vau.ac.lk/).
+speaker for the 2021 annual general meeting at the IEEE Student Branch of <a href="https://vau.ac.lk/" target="_blank">University of Vavuniya</a>

 **Event Photographs:**
 <p>